-- Multiply by 2/3: Next you want to multiple your weight by 2/3 (or 67%) to determine how much water to drink daily.
-For example, if you weighed 175 pounds you would multiple that by 2/3 and learn you should be drinking about 117 ounces of water every day.
+- Multiply by 2/3: Next you want to multiply your weight by 2/3 (or 67%) to determine how much water to drink daily.
+For example, if you weighed 175 pounds you would multiply that by 2/3 and learn you should be drinking about 117 ounces of water every day.

 Daily Water Intake Calculator